opendata-stuttgart/banking-api/README.md

 ## about

 - search all German banks for: BIC, BLZ, zipcode and City
-- [TODO] calculate IBAN out of BLZ and account number
+- calculate IBAN with BLZ, account number and country code

 ## datasource